adrianbj/EmailNewUser/README.md

 EmailNewUser
 ============

-Email new user their account details, and optionally automatically generate a password for them.
+Processwire module for emailing a new user their account details, and optionally automatically generate a password for them.

 ## License